akwohlgenant/akwohlgenant.github.io/_posts/2020-05-08-gssdata_inference.md

-The t-distribution can be used for inference when working with the standardized diﬀerence of two means if (1) each sample meets the conditions for using the tdistribution and (2) the samples are independent.
+The t-distribution can be used for inference when working with the standardized diﬀerence of two means if (1) each sample meets the conditions for using the t-distribution and (2) the samples are independent.

 Based on the description of the data collection in the GSS Codebook, it